 How to get rid of blackheads

-Wash your hands thoroughly, then apply pressure to both sides of the clogged pore using your fingers.
+Wash your hands thoroughly with soap and water, then apply pressure to both sides of the clogged pore using your fingers.
 With a little pressure, the blackhead should pop out.

 How to get rid of whiteheads

-After using an over-the-counter astringent or acne medication, and washing your hands thoroughly, apply pressure to both sides of the clogged pore to extract the plug.
+After using an OTC astringent or acne medication and washing your hands thoroughly, apply pressure to both sides of the clogged pore to extract the plug.

 How to get rid of pustules